Asiana Airlines Flight 214: Lawsuits involving Fire Department response

-On December 30, 2013, the "parents and successors" of the girl killed after being run over by a responding fire department vehicle filed a lawsuit against the San Francisco Police Department, and its chief at the time.
+On December 30, 2013, the "parents and successors" of the girl killed after being run over by a responding fire department vehicle filed a lawsuit against the San Francisco Fire Department, and its chief at the time.
 The lawsuit was later dropped as part of a "confidential settlement" however "the city attorney's office said no money was paid to the family to dismiss their lawsuit."

 On May 9, 2014, the San Francisco Fire Department firefighter who drove the vehicle that ran over the girl in the above incident filed a lawsuit against the City and County of San Francisco alleging they were treated as a scapegoat by fire department command staff "to minimize and downplay broader failures within the SFFD [response]" by pushing responsibility for the incident onto the individual.
 The lawsuit was later settled for $250,000.
 The firefighter was never criminally charged.